Elements

 Templates

-If you drag elements that have already been created from the workspace to the "Elements" area using the mouse, a dialog opens automatically in which the element can be defined as a template.
-The properties of the element will be transferred to the template.
-So if you find that you repeatedly configure a certain element, it may be worth creating a template for it.
+If you drag elements that have already been created from the workspace to the "Elements" area using the mouse, a dialog box opens automatically where you can define the element as a template.
+The properties of the element are carried over.
+So if you find that you're repeatedly setting up a particular configuration for an element, it might be worth creating a template for it.

-It is also possible to drag several elements at once from the workspace to the "Elements" area.
-To do this, simply select the desired elements on the workspace.
-After drag & drop, a template is created that contains all the selected elements.
+By the way, it's also possible to drag multiple elements from the workspace into the "Elements" area at once.
+To do this, simply select the desired items on the workspace.
+After dragging and dropping, a template is created that contains all the selected elements.

-If the same page is set as the jump target for a group of buttons with the Save, Cancel or Delete action, the buttons can be reused without further adjustment.
+If a group of buttons has the same page set as the destination for the Save, Cancel, or Delete actions, the buttons can be reused without any further adjustments.

-The title and description of the element template can be edited here.
-A maximum of 255 characters is permitted.
+Here, you can edit the title and description of the element template.
+A maximum of 255 characters is allowed.

-The keywords entered here can be used to search for the user-defined element in the search field in the "Elements" area.
-Each keyword must be separated by a comma.
+You can search for the custom element in the search field in the "Elements" section using the keywords entered here.
+The individual keywords must be separated by commas.

 Multilingualism

-Opens a dialog in which the title, description or keywords can be entered in multiple languages.
+Each one opens a dialog box where you can enter the title, description, or keywords in multiple languages.

 Icon (32x32)